pouriadana/password-generator/README.md

 - Custom class ```Rand_int``` to ease random number creation in a given range
 - Support up to 3 arguments to allow personalization of the password
 - Error checking for wrong input
+- Support arbitrary length password (if personalization is selected, only up to 100)